michaelDomingues/wdio-reports-dashboard/README.md

 1. Fork and clone the repo.
 2. Run `make`, this will install all dependencies and open the dashboard on your default browser
-3. Now any changes can be made to the project!
+3. Now changes can be made to the project!
 4. Submit a pull request